 - study (Study) A study with completed trials. - ordered_dict (bool) A boolean flag determining the return type.
 If False, the returned object will be a dict.
-If True, the returned object will be an collections.OrderedDict sorted by keys, i.e. parameter names. - include_pruned (bool) Whether pruned trials should be included in the search space.
+If True, the returned object will be a dict sorted by keys, i.e. parameter names. - include_pruned (bool) Whether pruned trials should be included in the search space.